escherba/dotfiles/README.md

 # dotfiles
-Config and dot-files for development on Mac OS X and Linux
+A collection of config files for development on Mac OS X and Linux

 ## Additional software (Mac)